-But occasionally, we get requests that don’t quite fit into any of The Infatuation’s pre-determined categories.
-And there is one such genre of restaurant that comes up over and over again - at parties, at shuttle bus stops, in cardio barre classes we don’t actually attend.
+But occasionally, we get requests that don’t quite fit into any of The Infatuation’s predetermined categories.
+And there is one such genre of restaurant that comes up over and over again at parties, while on a hike that we never should’ve agreed to, or when we’re taking a photo of a stranger in front of the LOVE sign.
 It’s what we’ve come to call the “Super Cute Reasonably Priced Restaurant To Catch Up With A Few Friends” (SCRPRTCUWFF).

 In general, SCRPRTCUWFFs are:

 And since we get asked about it a lot, here are our 14 favorites.

 Pizzeria Beddia used to be a counter-service place where you and your friends had to stand outside in a two-hour line to wait for pizza.
 While that was certainly a bonding experience, they now have a large sit-down restaurant in Fishtown that's way easier to get into.
 Aside from serving some of the best pizza in town, there’s a long natural wine list, a few starters like roasted vegetables in a benne miso, and a daily selection of soft serve that you should take as many containers of as you can carry.

 photo credit: GAB BONGHI